 2. Enjoy a show at the Sydney Opera House

 With no landmark more iconic to the city of Sydney than the Sydney Opera House, enjoying a show makes for a great way to spend your day off on Australia Day.
-La Soiree is set to run on January 26th, and you can get your ticket and behind-the-scenes experience by purchasing the Summer at the House Performance Ticket and Tour option right here on Viator.
+You ticket by purchasing it right here on Viator.

 3. Head to higher ground